 Comme il avait soif, il a bu un verre d’eau.

-Since he was hungry, he drank a glass of water.
+Since he was thirsty, he drank a glass of water.

 When de is used with a plural noun, it usually becomes des.